 Bob Klein, Church Administrator

 A life-long United Methodist (Bob was baptized as an infant at Trinity) Bob has returned home to serve as the Church Administrator for Trinity.
 As the Church Treasurer for many years, Bob’s expanded role now includes the general administrative responsibilities for the Church.
 Bob has previously served churches in San Diego and Los Angeles Counties as Church Administrator prior to returning to Yuma to work for a school district and an Indian tribe.
 Bob has completed classes through Candler School of Theology at Emory University to be certified by the General Council on Finance and Administration as a Church Administrator.
-He has also served as the President of the Desert Southwest Conference Council on Finance and Administration.
-In addition to working at Trinity, Bob is also serving as the “lay person assigned” in providing pastoral leadership to the Ft.
+He has also served as the President of the Desert Southwest Conference Council on Finance and Administration and as Chairperson of the Desert Southwest Conference Board of Pension and Health Benefits.
+In addition to working at Trinity, Bob is also serving as a licensed Local Pastor to the Ft.
 Yuma United Methodist Church.

-Karen Conde - Director of the Cindy Klein Memorial Handbell Choir
+Karen Conde– Music Director and Director of the Cindy Klein Memorial Handbell Choir

 Karen Conde has been a member of Trinity United Methodist Church since 1965.
 Growing up at Trinity meant she belonged and did almost everything in the church along the way.
 But music was her focus.

 Karen got her teaching degree from Northern Arizona University in 1974 and came home to teach.
 Her minor was in music and there is where it started.

 For many years Karen sang in the Chancel Choir and filled in as Director when needed.
 Upon retirement from her position as an elementary school principal, when the Church needed a permanent music director, it was only natural for Karen to fill this need.